Sample collection and mailing guide

 For each sample you will enter

-- Band or name for the bird for you to identify
+- Band or name for the bird so you can identify it in your results

 - Sample type you plan to send